furkandlkdr/ym-306-web/README.md

 - **PHP** - Server-side scripting for dynamic content

 ---

+These codes do not reflect my personal coding style but are included solely for the purpose of following the course content.

 This repository will be updated with new lessons and improvements as the course progresses.